Gardens to visit in Carmarthenshire

 On B4300 at Gelli Aur, Carmarthen, Carmarthenshire.

-90-acre country park with 17th century deer park and 18th century parkland with trees; 10 acre Victorian arboretum; home in grounds not open.
+90-acre country park with a 17th-century deer park and 18th-century parkland with trees; 10-acre Victorian arboretum; home in grounds not open.

 A4066, Laugharne, Carmarthenshire.
 Cadw.

-Restored Victorian garden in castle.
+Restored Victorian garden in the castle.
 Roses, shrubs, lawns, raised walk.